 All over the place, but one moment where Ryder screams before jumping out of the speeder stands out.

 The scene where Engineer Parsons gets killed was no doubt intended to show a principled officer meeting a savage end at the hands of the mutineers.
-In practise, it comes across more like a bunch of school bullies beating up a whiny kid for his lunch money.
+In practice, it comes across more like a bunch of school bullies beating up a whiny kid for his lunch money.

 They Just Didn't Care: Continuity errors all over the place, most glaring in one instance where a supporting character who was just murdered appears as an extra in the very next scene.